Team Intrinsic’s Matt Cox celebrated Shark Awareness Day limbs intact by coming 3rd overall at the ‘plastic-free’ Croyde Ocean Triathlon.

 On the whole race day itself went well.
 I shaved over 4 minutes off my 2018 finish and was only just outside my course PB the year previous.
 My swim was solid in good conditions, and again not far off 3 minutes quicker than last year.
 Maybe that had something to do with it being Shark Awareness Day as well!

 The bike started well, and I felt pretty good as I grew into it.
-However, on the fast section on the main road I got held up behind some traffic, which was frustrating.
+However, traffic on the fast section on the main road held me up, which was frustrating.
 And just before T2 I had a mechanical coming up the last hill, which meant I had to jump off and just pull the chain out.
 Nevertheless, still as quick as last year’s cycle and my legs felt good going onto the run.
 I was aware of someone who’d overtaken me after my chain incident – they were my wave too so T2 was quick.

 Family rivalry across the line